mktwohy/mktwohy/README.md

 ## SatisfactoryCalculator
 > **Links** [Repo](https://github.com/mktwohy/SatisfactoryCalculator)

 [Satisfactory](https://www.satisfactorygame.com/) is a factory building game that I've been playing for the past few months.
-The game requires some ratio math that becomes tedious when planning larger factories.
-So, using Compose for Desktop, a Kotlin framework, I created a desktop app for browsing the game's recipes and calculating the clock speeds required for a given output/minute or vice versa.
+However, the game requires some ratio math that can become tiresome when planning larger factories.
+So, using [Compose for Desktop](https://www.jetbrains.com/lp/compose-desktop/), a Kotlin framework, I created a desktop app for browsing the game's recipes and calculating the clock speeds required for a given output/minute or vice versa.
 As a bonus, the app's UI mimics an in-game menu.

 ![SatisfactoryCalculator - Demo](https://user-images.githubusercontent.com/69822801/208554237-17409dc0-f5b6-4f39-9cb5-9a98c23fa508.gif)